Humans of Alberta Innovation

 Humans of Alberta Innovation captures the passion behind the achievements honoured by the ASTech Awards.

-Here are some of the intriguing stories of the class of 2018 ASTech Award Finalists.
+Here are some of the intriguing stories of the class of 2018 ASTech Award alumni.

 Dr. Naweed Syed’s childhood experiment transformed his life and ignited his passion for the connection between the brain and blood.

 Brian Tischler’s path from biomedical engineering technology to gaming programming to the farm resulted in open source software development helping farmers worldwide.

 A passion for helping patients diagnosed with kidney disease is the driving force behind Dr. Brenda Hemmelgarn’s ground-breaking research.

 Find out how a a prairie kid — James Graham — was inspired by Alberta and Saskatchewan success stories to use technology to drive value locally and regionally.